 Of course, he asked that.
-Because Dunmer always wanted to know who else you’d worked for so they could figure out exactly where you stood on the pecking order.
+Because Dunmer always wanted to know who else you’d worked for so they could figure out exactly where you stood in the pecking order.

 “My dad’s an artist.
 He lives in the Imperial City now, but he taught me when I was a kid.
 Also got some training at the temple, and from Sera Defoe over at Drenlyn Academy.
 I didn’t have a lot of options growing up, serjo, so I had to make my own.”

-Dad had barely taught her anything—but the one thing Dunmer hated was the idea that anyone could teach themselves.
-Because that took power away from the Great Houses and the Temple, away from mom and dad.
+Dad had barely taught her anything, and the one thing Dunmer hated was the idea that anyone could teach themselves.
+Because that took power away from the great houses and the temple, away from mom and dad.

 Give me a smile, you bastard, Jane thought.
 Or even a frown.
 Some hint of what you think.